By Casey Gauntt

 Alf’s and Betty’s children came right away with Pelham born first in 1873, followed by Henry and Frank over the next three years.
 Times turned hard.
 They had to sell the horses and in 1879 were struck by a horrible tragedy.
 An epidemic of diphtheria invaded the San Joaquin Valley and nearly every family lost one child or more.
 Their two oldest boys, Pelham and Henry, died a week apart—they were five and three.
 They were buried at night and no one was permitted outside except the men in charge of the burial for fear of contracting the deadly contagious disease.

-Shortly after the boys died, Alf, Betty and two year old Frank moved to a camp near Bodie on the eastern slope Sierra Nevada mountain range in Mono County, California, about fifty miles southeast of Lake Tahoe, at an elevation of 8,369 feet where Alf took a job with a French-owned logging outfit.
+Shortly after the boys died, Alf, Betty and two year old Frank moved to a camp near Bodie on the eastern slope of the Sierra Nevada mountain range in Mono County, California, about fifty miles southeast of Lake Tahoe.
+The camp was at an elevation of 8,369 feet.
+It was there that Alf took a job with a French-owned logging outfit.
 Bodie was a boom town in the heart and heat of the Gold Rush and boasted a population of ten thousand, sixty-five saloons and seven breweries.

 Bodie was also renowned for its wickedness and debauchery.
 A ten year old girl upon learning her family was moving to this remote and infamous town reportedly wrote in her diary “Good-bye God, I’m going to Bodie!”
 After an unusually harsh winter of felling trees, Alf and family moved back to Glennville where over the next seventeen years six more children were born with Henrietta ending the string in 1897.